close

 Hôtel de Brunville & Spa in Bayeux

-An hotel under 60€ per night for a double room with access to the outdoor swimming pool and jacuzzi in the center of Bayeux.
-Perfect to afford some comfort while on a budget.
+An hotel for less than 60 € per night for a double room with access to the outdoor pool and jacuzzi in the center of Bayeux.
+Perfect to treat yourself to some comfort while having a small budget.

 ```